tadorfer/protlearn/docs/source/feature_extraction.rst

     Determines the end point of the amino acid sequence.
 Similarly to start, this number is based on one-based indexing.

+base: float, default=2.0
+    The base of the logarithm function, used in the calculation of entropy.

 Returns
 #######